MahmoudRabee/chess/README.md

 Chess game made by Geoff Wright - built from angular-seed

-Using Node.js, angular2, socket.io, karma, jasmine frameworks.
+Using Node.js, angular2, socket.io, createjs, karma, and jasmine frameworks.
 This was done to learn the frameworks and try TDD.

 ## Instructions